Branes on the singular locus of the Hitchin system via Borel and other parabolic subgroups: Parabolic subgroups and branes on the singular locus

 \section{Parabolic subgroups and branes on the singular locus}

-Cartan branes are the simplest example of branes supported on the singular locus of the moduli space $\M^{\sing}_n$.
-In this section we construct hyperholomorphic and Lagrangian subvarieties covering the singular locus, and study their spectral data.
+Cartan branes are the simplest example of branes supported on the singular locus $\M^{\sing}_n$ of the moduli space of Higgs bundles.
+In this section we first study the other hyperholomorphic subvarieties covering the singular locus, and, in second place, we construct Lagrangian subvarieties paired to them.